Huguitis/aoi.js-documentation/src/functions/calling/author.md

 ## Example

-This will return the amount of roles of your guild:
+This will create an embed with description and author title:

 ```javascript
 bot.command({